 Make sure that the graphics and presentation you choose will connect with your subscribers.

 Email marketing is the best way to develop brand identity if used properly.

-The tone, color scheme, presentation of content and all other factors bring about your brand identity.
+The tone, colour scheme, presentation of content and all other factors bring about your brand identity.
 Make sure that your brand identity comes out strongly in the content that you deliver.

 Avoid sending out text-only emails in email marketing campaigns.

-Develop strong templates that are simple and highly customized.
+Develop strong templates that are simple and highly customised.

-The emails that are sent in email marketing campaigns are expected to be highly individualized.
+The emails that are sent in email marketing campaigns are expected to be highly individualised.
 For a good collection of HTML email templates, check out Hubspot's post on the topic.

 Less is more in email marketing.

 In all the examples except for BuzzFeed, the campaigns have developed short, engaging and to the point content.